Pros and Cons of living in Barcelona – 10 best and worst things

 A friend who works directly in tourism says things have gone way down for her business.

 But I assume this whole thing will die down sooner or later, and people in both Madrid and Barcelona will go back to their usual grumbling about corruption, moronic politicians, the economy, etc.

 What do you think?
 What are the pros and cons of living in Barcelona?

 Hit me up, right here in the comments…

 P.S.
 My favorite thing in Barcelona this time was Mount Tibidabo.
 I guess it’s “famous” because of a running joke on the TV show Friends.
 Anyway, you can go up and have a drink (or dinner) at one of the restaurants, and enjoy views of the whole city.
 Totally recommendable.

 P.P.S.
 Ok, so in the meantime I’ve moved to Barcelona.
 Long story.
 But that means I’ve got some new articles as well.
 Try finding a flat and best restaurants in Barceloneta if you want more.
-Or if you’re interested in getting a job, check out my article about the Four Hour Work Week, and my personal experience living “the life”.
+Or if you’re a digital nomad, you might like my article about the Four Hour Work Week, and my personal experience living “the life”.
 Have fun!